 Case 2: You deliver goods from the EU (e.g. Germany) to Great Britain via your webshop - goods value over 135 pounds

 This case is a modification of case 1.
 Value Added Tax is not created here at the point of sale, but during import.

 What does that mean?
-Also in this case Value Added Tax will be charged for your delivery - only in the form of import sales tax and this will be charged directly with the import in Great Britain.
-You do not necessarily have to be registered for VAT in this case.
-However, within the scope of a VAT registration, you can declare and pay the import VAT collectively in the following month - and not directly with the import, as is otherwise the case.
+In this case, too, Value Added Tax will be charged for your delivery - only in the form of import VAT and directly with the import in Great Britain.
+You do not necessarily have to be registered for VAT for these cases.
+However, within the framework of a VAT registration, you can declare and pay the import VAT collectively in the following month - and not immediately upon import as in other cases.